 ActiveWellness: Child’s Play

-Ellen van Dijken, regular ActiveWellness columnist and public health physiotherapist, suggests low or no cost ways to stay fit, and feel better!
+Ellen van Dijken, an ActiveWellness columnist and public health physiotherapist, suggests low or no cost ways to stay fit, and feel better!

 In my previous columns we’ve looked at many activities to keep elderly people, those who have a chronic condition or disabilities, and family carers fit and healthy, but let’s not forget our young ones!
 Many activities can be fun for adults and children, so it is worth exploring some of these.
 Children are still growing and developing, which has implications for their fitness and exercise.
 Also, children are dependent on their caregivers to assist with exercise and fun activities.

 Caring for young children is one of the most demanding jobs in the world, especially if a child has some extra needs.
 On top of parenting, you’ll be helping your child with activities of daily living, appointments with health professionals, medical procedures, personal cares, administering medications, and more.
 It can be overwhelming, exhausting and never-ending.
 You may also be dealing with intense feelings of stress, worry, and grief.